 The 2-2-5-5 is a type of 50/50 custody schedule that is similar to the 2-2-3 arrangement in how the first four days are shared.
-However, instead of following the split with three days with one parent, you switch to a ten day duration, distributed evenly between the two co-parents.
+However, instead of following the split with three days with one parent, you switch to a ten-day duration, distributed evenly between the two co-parents.
 Additionally, you can change this to a 5-2-2-5 or a 2-5-2-5 split if this works better for you, your co-parents, and your children’s schedules.

 The 3-3-4-4 Schedule

 The 3-3-4-4 split custody schedule is similar to the 2-2-5-5 arrangement, but it maintains more evenly distributed visits.
-Instead of just getting a couple days with your children in a particular week, you get more parenting time with them each week, making general outing and activity planning a little easier.
+Instead of just getting a couple days with your children in a particular week, you get more parenting time with them each week, making general outings and activity planning a little easier.
 Another variation of this is the 3-4-4-3 split parenting schedule.
 You can choose to practice one over the other, or be flexible in rearranging your routine should a one-time scheduling change suddenly occur.

 Uneven Schedule Rotations & Other 50/50 Schedules

-While any one or a combination of these split custody schedules are often the ideal arrangement and the intention of any co-parent to stick to big life events, work schedules, and transportation conflicts can easily derail even the best laid plan.
+While any one or a combination of these split custody schedules are often the ideal arrangement and the intention of any co-parent to stick to big life events, work schedules, and transportation conflicts can easily derail even the best-laid plan.
 In these instances, it may be easiest to shift to an uneven schedule or a more flexible 50/50 split temporarily until you have the ability to maintain a standard schedule again.